Richard Burgon: International issues

 Burgon opposed military intervention and the bombing of Syria following the November 2015 Paris attacks by ISIS militants.
-Burgon opposed the 2018 missile strikes against Syria.
+Burgon opposed the April 2018 missile strikes against Syria.
 At a protest against the strikes on Parliament Square, he said "The Prime Minister says that bombing of Syria was, in her words, "right and legal".
 I say it was wrong and immoral.
 It was wrong and immoral because it risks escalating a war that could involve up to a dozen countries.
 It was wrong because she never waited for the weapons inspectors to do their job.
 It was wrong because she never waited for Parliament to have its say."

-Burgon is a vocal critic of Donald Trump, commenting during at the Together Against Trump demo during Trump's state visit to the UK that the US President "scapegoats migrants for all society’s ills while letting the powerful off the hook."
+Burgon is a vocal critic of Donald Trump, commenting at the Together Against Trump demo during Trump's state visit to the UK that the US President "scapegoats migrants for all society’s ills while letting the powerful off the hook."
 He has warned against the consequences of diplomatic tensions between the US and Iran, commenting that Britain could be "dragged into a conflict" and stating that "we don't want to end up being the messengers of Donald Trump".

 Burgon has criticised alleged human rights abuses by the Israeli Government in Palestine, and visited the West Bank in March 2016 as part of a group of Labour MPs.
 Of the visit, Burgon said "I was proud to visit the Occupied Territories of Palestine to show solidarity with the Palestinian people struggling for justice".